Esri/public-transit-tools/display-GTFS-in-ArcGIS/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let us know by submitting an issue, or post a question in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
-Copyright 2017 Esri
+Copyright 2018 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.